Keith Seldon

 Enamels are personal

 So many items in enamel hold memories for the owner, or for their family.
-Another example of antique enamels where restoration deserves care, to preserve the past and the future.
+Another example of antique enamels where restoration deserves care, to preserve the past and future.

 Silver gilt russian book cover with enamel restored